webguynd/lrp-website/content/organics/_index.md

     </div>
 </div>

-## Organics & Food Waste Recycling

-We're passionate about keeping organic waste streams out of our landfills and out of our water systems.

-We've invested in special roll-off boxes with lids and sealed doors to better haul high-liquid, low-BOD materials.

-## Go Green and Save

-Let us come to you!

-Our experts will conduct an audit of your current waste system and help you implement sustainable solutions for your waste.

-## See where your organic materials are recycled
+## See how organic materials are recycled

-Check out how our partners, Vander Haak Dairy, uses organic waste for sustainable farming.
+Check out how our partner, Vander Haak Dairy, uses organic waste for sustainable farming.</p>

 {{< youtube bsEHGVkQgqA >}}